darmaproject/darmasuite-v2/README.md

 # Darma Cash Project: Secure, Private DAG Blockchain with Smart Contracts

 ## ABOUT DARMA CASH PROJECT
-Darma Cash (DMCH) is a high-speed blockchain which aims to integrate state-of-the-art privacy technologies on the basis of Monero (XMR) to achieve truly private addresses, concealed financial data, masked identities, traceless IP, private Smart Contracts and DeFi based on Oracle and atomic swap technology.
+Darma Cash Project (DMCH) is a high-speed blockchain which aims to integrate state-of-the-art privacy technologies on the basis of Monero (XMR) to achieve truly private addresses, concealed financial data, masked identities, traceless IP, private Smart Contracts and DeFi based on Oracle and atomic swap technology.

 ## ABOUT DARMA CASH PROJECT V2
-Darma Cash Project v2 is the next generation of Darma Cash blockchain v1.
+Darma Cash Project v2 is the next generation of Darma Cash Project v1.
 Consensus algorithm is PoW+PPoS(We call the decentralized PoS without node restrictions Pool PoS, or PPoS) based on original cryptonight.
-Darma Cash is industry leading blockchain to have bulletproofs, TLS encrypted Network.
+Darma Cash Project is industry leading blockchain to have bulletproofs, TLS encrypted Network.
 PPoS and smart contracts will be launched in this version.

 ### Darma Cash Project blockchain has the following features:
  - DAG Based: No orphan blocks, No soft-forks.